JimLynchCodes/Titanium-Lambda/README.md

 ## Example Project
-The lambda function triggers a service at the endpoint _ a REST API that you hit passing in a query parameter, "character".
+This project is an example of a project that follows the Titanium Lambda guidelines.
+This specific lambda function is can be accessed as a REST API that you can call using a GET request with the query parameter, "character".
 The service will then return a json object containing some data about a star wars character corresponding to that number: their name, hair cookie, and eye color.

-## Try the live api now!
 Try hitting the live endpoint via putting it in your browser address bar, ajax, curl, postman, or some other REST client!

 https://ax7ezyq21m.execute-api.us-east-1.amazonaws.com/Prod?character=1